DirectProject/nhin-d/java/xd/readme.txt

 is installed and running, the xd.war file can be copied from the hg\java\xd\target directory to the TOMCAT_HOME\webapps directory where it will hot-deploy automatically.
 This deployment runs on port 8080 as is.

 This implementation can be tested out using the SOAP-UI test dirctory \hg\java\xd\soapui.
 Currently only the ccd test is working (not the pdf) .

+the endpoint for testing in standard tomcat is http://localhost:8080/xd/services/DocumentRepository_Service

 Vince Lewis